zaneaw/CryptoTracker-App/AppGoals.md

 # App Goals #

 ### **_TODOs:_**
-* handler for 0% price change!!!!
+* handler for 0% price change!
-* on Number or MarketCap sort, reset coins to sort by marketCapRank
+* place currency for API calls in context

 ### **_Create UI/UX for:_**